 This is the foreword from my book A Fistful of Love, published by Jaico Publishing House.

 Many of you expressed in the past that you wanted to have my weekly posts in a physical book so you could have it by your bedside or give it to your loved ones.
 Well, you have it now.
 In print.
 A Fistful of Love is the first book in the series.
-It is a collection of my fifty blog posts on love, relationships and more.
+It is a collection of fifty of my blog posts on love, relationships and more.
 Available worldwide.
 Go here if you are in India.
 And, here for the rest of the world.
 I hope you enjoy this read.

 Art of Meditation